SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/06-transaction.md

 # Transaction

 A transaction is a group of SQL statements executed with ACID guarantee.
-There are two transaction APIs.
+There are two transaction APIs supported in SeaORM, and you can pick one best suited to your programming paradigm.

 ## With a Closure